Nisyros, Greece Guide

 Day Trips

-Approximately 2-3 hours by ferry (depending on the ferry and route).
-Kos Town, the main city on the island of Kos, offers a blend of ancient history, modern amenities, and beautiful beaches.
-Explore the ruins of the Asklepion, an ancient healing center, wander through the medieval Neratzia Castle, and relax on the sandy shores.
-The town also boasts a vibrant harbor, bustling markets, and a variety of restaurants and cafes.
+Approximately 1.5-2 hours by ferry from Nisyros (via Kos Town) Kos Town, the main city on the island of Kos, offers a blend of ancient history and modern attractions.
+Explore the Venetian Castle of Neratzia, wander through the ancient Agora, and relax on the sandy beaches.
+The town also boasts a vibrant harbor, lined with cafes and restaurants, perfect for enjoying a leisurely lunch or dinner.
+Don't miss the Plane Tree of Hippocrates, said to be where the father of medicine taught his students.

 Travel Time